mrnorman/YAKL/doc/getting-started.md

 - `deep_copy_to(host_array)` fences because the destination is `Kokkos::HostSpace`.
 - reductions that return a host scalar synchronize through Kokkos reduction semantics.
 - timers fence at start and stop when profiling is enabled so measured intervals represent completed work.
-- `yakl::finalize()` always fences before checking allocation lifetime and freeing the pool.
+- After application host threads are quiescent, `yakl::finalize()` fences submitted Kokkos work before checking allocation lifetime and freeing the pool.

 [API home](README.md) · Next: [Arrays and indexing](arrays.md)